qlawmarq/resume/MasakiYoshiiwa_Resume.md

 #### Web/Mobile app development for multiple services

 - To help clients digitalization and increase their productivity, developed multiple web/mobile app and their api and their infrastructure and CI/CD Workflow.
+- Development is mainly from scratch, starting with DB design and UI design, then development.
-- Application Technologies
+- Application technologies (mainly used)
-  - React.js
+  - React
   - TypeScript
   - Python
   - FastAPI